Professor, Postsecondary / Higher Education Salary

 Popular Employer Salaries for Professor, Postsecondary / Higher Education

-Relative to other names in the field, compensation is very low at Savannah College of Art and Design (SCAD) — the median salary comes to just $77K, less than half of the top paying company's rate.
-Also sliding in at the lower end of the scale are University of Florida (UF) ($89K), Florida Agricultural and Mechanical (A&M) University (famu) ($90K), and San Diego State University (SDSU) ($95K).
+With a median employee salary of $77K, Savannah College of Art and Design (SCAD) pays significantly less than its competitors (less than half of the top paying company's rate).
+Workers also receive paychecks lighter than average at University of Florida (UF) ($89K), Florida Agricultural and Mechanical (A&M) University (famu) ($90K), and San Diego State University (SDSU) ($95K).

 Popular Skills for Professor, Postsecondary / Higher Education